Dissipation-induced topological insulators: A no-go theorem and a recipe: Introduction

-In this work I will give a general answer to these questions in the context of fermions with quadratic driven-dissipative Lindblad dynamics, concentrating on Chern-insulator states (integer quantum Hall on a lattice, that is, 2D systems in symmetry class A~\cite{hasan10,qi11,bernevig}).
-On the one hand I formulate and prove a no-go theorem, which shows that if the Liouvillian superoperator is composed of terms with finite range in real space, exponential decay in time towards a pure steady state with nonzero Chern number cannot be attained, but a mixed steady state as close as desired to such a pure state is possible; A pure steady state could be reached if the Liouvillian is exponentially (or even faster)-local in real space.
-I also present a recipe for the implementation of the scenarios which are allowed by this no-go theorem.
-A possible physical system for the implementation of the recipe is schematically depicted in Fig.~\ref{fig:system}: Ultracold atoms occupy an optical lattice, which may be modified so as completely suppress Hamiltonian tunneling dynamics, in manners to be specified below.
-Rather, the lattice is coupled in a local fashion (e.g., optically) to reservoirs which can supply or take atoms out of the system.
-If these couplings are properly tuned according to the mentioned recipe, the induced dissipative dynamics may drive the system to a steady state with the special properties specified above.
-I will also present ways to topologically-classify the resulting possibly mixed states, and to detect the topological index in a cold-atom experiment.
+In this work I give a general answer to these questions in the context of fermions with quadratic driven-dissipative Lindblad dynamics, using as the primary example Chern-insulator/lattice integer quantum Hall states, that is, 2D systems in symmetry class A~\cite{hasan10,qi11,bernevig}.
+I formulate and prove a no-go theorem, which shows that if the Liouvillian superoperator is composed of terms with finite range in real space, exponential decay (at a finite rate in the thermodynamic limit) in time towards a pure steady state with nonzero Chern number (or any other topological state above 1D) cannot be attained.
+However, a mixed steady state as close as desired to such a pure state is possible.
+Alternatively, a pure steady state could be reached if the Liouvillian is exponentially (or even faster)-local in real space.
+I present a concrete recipe for the implementation of the scenarios which are allowed by this theorem.